Aargau/case-studies-1/_posts/2015-07-21-Automated-testing-of-Web-sites-on-Windows-Phone.md

 # Implementation

-The project uses ì[automation atoms](https://code.google.com/p/selenium/wiki/AutomationAtoms)î from the Selenium open source project, which enables developers to add new functionality without writing lots of code in the driver.
-Each ìatomî is a reusable building block written in JavaScript, and abstracts the browser-specific implementations of commonly-used functionality.
-For example, there is JavaScript atom to find elements in the DOM, so that the developer doesnít have to re-implement that functionality for every browser.
+The project uses ‚Äú[automation atoms](https://code.google.com/p/selenium/wiki/AutomationAtoms)‚Äù from the Selenium open source project, which enables developers to add new functionality without writing lots of code in the driver.
+Each ‚Äúatom‚Äù is a reusable building block written in JavaScript, and abstracts the browser-specific implementations of commonly-used functionality.
+For example, there is JavaScript atom to find elements in the DOM, so that the developer doesn‚Äôt have to re-implement that functionality for every browser.

-While the driver tests how Web sites behave in Internet Explorer on Windows Phone devices, the driver doesnít actually use the Internet Explorer app, but performs all testing inside an embedded Web browser control.
-This approach isnít 100% accurate in replicating the target context, but since the Web browser and browser control share the same rendering engine, enough similarities exists to make the test results meaningful in the development process.
+While the driver tests how Web sites behave in Internet Explorer on Windows Phone devices, the driver doesn‚Äôt actually use the Internet Explorer app, but performs all testing inside an embedded Web browser control.
+This approach isn‚Äôt 100% accurate in replicating the target context, but since the Web browser and browser control share the same rendering engine, enough similarities exists to make the test results meaningful in the development process.
 A final verification should be done manually using Internet Explorer.

 # Challenges